 On June 23, 2016, the government of then Prime Minister David Cameron held a referendum on whether the UK should remain a member of the European Union.
 Of the 72 percent of eligible voters who cast ballots, 51.9 percent voted in favor of leaving the the EU.
 The unexpected outcome, which resulted in Cameron's resignation, will have a profound impact on the UK's legal system and is likely to dominate UK politics and lawmaking for years to come.

 On March 29, 2017, Theresa May, who succeeded Cameron as prime minister, issued a formal notice of the UK's intention to withdraw from the EU to Donald Tusk, the President of the European Council, thereby triggering a two-year period of withdrawal negotiations.
-Key issues to be determined during the course of the withdrawal negotiations include whether, and to what extent, the UK will retain access to the EU's single market and whether, and to what extent, the UK will be able to curtail the free movement of EU citizens within its borders.
-In a speech delivered on January 18, 2017, Prime Minister May indicated that her government would prioritize immigration controls over single market access, but Parliament may amend the bill authorizing the UK's withdrawal from the EU in the hope of maintaining access to the single market.
+Key issues to be determined during the course of the negotiations include whether, and to what extent, the UK will retain access to the EU's single market and whether, and to what extent, the UK will be able to curtail the free movement of EU citizens within its borders.
+In a speech delivered on January 18, 2017, the prime minister indicated that her government would prioritize immigration controls over single market access.